twplatformlabs/circleci-remote-docker/README.md

 	sudo ln -s /usr/local/bin/node /usr/local/bin/nodejs
 ```

-The tag `2025.01` indicates that the image was created in January 2025.
+The tag `2025.04` indicates that the image was created in April 2025.
 Monthly, automated image builds occur on the 5th of each month.

 ## What is Included in the Image